 Their wish was a new spire for this church.

 But be careful about your wishes, they may come true.

 In my work I visit a lot of companies around the country of the Netherlands.
 So one day I was in Velserbroek and I saw a left over spire.

 Thinking about my fellow villagers and their project, I thought: Why not put a neo gothic spire on top of a neo roman church?

 They are almost of the same age (late 19th century).
-And so it was going to happen.
+As a middle man I only connected the right people with each other, and so it was going to happen.